 These limited slip differentials do not provide any additional traction benefits while decelerating.

 Both 1-way and 2-way differentials are relatively straightforward to understand.
-However, there is a third type of differentials known as a 1.5-way differential.
+However, there is a third design of differentials known as a 1.5-way differential.

 These differentials fully lock after specific throttle conditions, but they only partially lock during deceleration.
 This gives you the full advantage of a limited slip differential while accelerating but only a partial advantage when decelerating.

 Cone Type Limited Slip Differential

-A cone-type limited slip differential works in the exact same way as a clutch plate-type limited slip differential.
+A cone type limited slip differential works in the exact same way as a clutch/plate LSD.
 That’s because the cones themselves are just a different style clutch.

-While clutch plates are flat and mesh up against each other, the clutches in a cone type limited slip differential are cone-shaped.
+While clutch plates are flat and mesh up against each other, the clutches in a cone type diff are cone-shaped.
 This allows for more surface area to contact each other without widening the overall differential.

 Viscous Limited Slip Differentials

-Viscous type limited slip differentials don’t utilize gears or clutch plates.
+Viscous limited slip differentials don’t utilize gears or clutch plates.
 Instead, they use fluid.
 As the pressures in the fluid changes, it locks and unlocks the differential.
 While this has several advantages, it has its downsides too.

 The most significant disadvantages are that these differentials experience a considerable performance fade over time and they provide unequal amounts of torque split.

-However, the perks of a viscous type limited slip differential include a gentle engagement compared to clutch or gear type limited slip differentials.
+However, the perks of a viscous limited slip differential include a gentle engagement compared to clutch or gear type limited slip differentials.
 Furthermore, these sealed differentials don’t require any maintenance.

 Once they do wear out, typically after around 60,000 miles, you have to replace the entire differential to regain the torque and traction benefits.

-All viscous type limited slip differentials are 1-way as they only lock during acceleration.
+All viscous limited slip differentials are 1-way as they only lock during acceleration.